BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-1-personas.md

 * Reference them when creating [user journeys]
 * Create usability tests that are targetted at specific personas

 > If you are working with sensitive data or information consider creating **anti-personas** as well.
-Anti-personas are people who might try to misuse your product.
+Anti-personas are groups of people who might try to misuse your product or service.

 ## Examples